Fish Springs Range: Range description

-A small sub-range, Middle Range, lies 6.5-mi southwest, towards the Confusion Range.
-Southeast lies the extreme north foothills of the House Range.
-Fish Springs Flat borders the east of the range, and west of the range lies a satellite sub-peak (only other regional peak), The Honeycombs, 5686 ft.
+Fish Springs Flat borders the east of the range, and west of the range lies a satellite sub-peak (only other regional peak), The Honeycombs, 1738 m.

-The highpoint of the range in the center-south is George H. Hansen Peak, 5686 ft.
+The highest point of the range is George H. Hansen Peak at 2585 m.

 Access

 The Fish Springs Range and wildlife refuge can be accessed from the west from Trout Creek.
 From the east, access can be from the Dugway Range region by unimproved roads, and southeast by the same from Delta, and Utah State Route 174, (through the Sevier Desert).